LittleGreyCells/escheme-documentation/EschemeProgrammingGuide.md

 ```
 Quasiquote (`) introduces a suppressed symbolic expression which serves as a template.
 Within the template expression an unquote (,) or unquotesplicing (,@) will force evaluation of the unquoted expression.
 Unquote substitutes the result of the evaluation.
-If the result of evaluation is a list, Unquotesplicing will substitute list contents.
+If the result of evaluation is a list, unquotesplicing will substitute list contents.

 ## Functions